Bert Wycoff, P.E., CFM, President

 Mr. Bowen has over 35 years of experience in water resources planning and management, including hydraulic/hydrologic assessments, computer modeling, field investigations, permitting, litigation support, and report writing.
 He has performed hydrologic and hydraulic analyses, including sizing replacement structures, for multiple railroad and state highway bridges.
 He has also performed hydrologic and hydraulic analyses for extreme flood events and dam safety projects, and prepared flood insurance documents to be approved by FEMA.

 Mr. Kluthe has experience in hydrology, hydraulics, and physical and computer modeling.
-Specific project experience over the past nearly 10 years includes the development of a wide range of rainfall-runoff models, detention basin design, storm sewer network analysis and design, erosion protection design and scour analysis, floodplain mapping, sediment transport modeling, dam breach modeling, and river hydraulics.
-He has also performed hydrologic and hydraulic analyses, including sizing replacement structures, for multiple bridges.
+Specific project experience over the past 15 years includes the development of a wide range of rainfall-runoff models, detention basin design, storm sewer network analysis and design, erosion protection design and scour analysis, floodplain mapping, sediment transport modeling, dam breach modeling, and river hydraulics.
+He has also performed hydrologic and hydraulic analyses, including sizing replacement structures, for numerous bridges.

-Terry R. Yergensen, Environmental Services Coordinator; UAS Operations Manager
+Terry Yergensen, Environmental Services Coordinator; UAS Operations Manager

 Mr. Yergensen is an Environmental Services Coordinator, specializing in forecasting environmental/floodplain impacts and securing local, state, and federal permits for various water resources projects.
 He is a trained wetland delineator.
 He has conducted field site surveys throughout the United States.
 He also has more than thirty years of experience involving facility programming, planning, budgeting, new construction design, environmental compliance, and project management.
 He is a FAA certified remote pilot for small unmanned aircraft systems (sUAS).